jisaacks/GitGutter/README.md

 "git_gutter_live_mode": false
 ```

-The colors come from your theme file.
-If your theme file does not define the appropriate colors (or you want to edit them) add an entry to your theme file that looks like this:
+The colors come from your *color scheme* (**.tmTheme**) file.
+If your color scheme file does not define the appropriate colors (or you want to edit them) add an entry that looks like this:

 ```xml
 <dict>